Death Toll Tops 1,500

 If bad luck comes in threes, Sulawesi is ready for some relief.
 It’s been ravaged by an earthquake and tsunami for a week, while one of many volcanoes on the island is spewing lava and ash.
 Call it an insult to the injuries already endured by local residents.

 Last week, a shallow magnitude 7.5 earthquake struck in the neck of the Minahasa Peninsula, Indonesia, with its epicenter located in the mountainous Donggala Regency, Central Sulawesi.
 The quake was located 77 km (48 mi) away from the provincial Capital Palu and was felt as far away as Samarinda on East Kalimantan and also in Tawau, Malaysia.
 This event was preceded by a sequence of foreshocks, the largest of which was a magnitude 6.1 tremor that occurred earlier that day.
-Following the main shock, a tsunami alert was issued for the nearby Makassar Strait, but was called off half an hour later.
+Following the main shock, a tsunami alert was issued for the nearby Makassar Strait, but was called off.

 The Indonesian Agency for Meteorology, Climatology and Geophysics confirmed that a tsunami had been triggered, with its height reaching an estimated height of 4 to 7 meters, striking the settlements of Palu, Donggala and Mamuju along its path.
 The earthquake caused major soil liquefaction in areas in and around Palu.
 In two locations this led to mudflows in which many buildings became submerged causing hundreds of deaths with many more missing.